Jrap-bit/capstone-calc/README.md

-Calcuator Test App Made in Capstone Class \n
+Calcuator Test App Made in Capstone Class

 This is an edit to the README.md File